1Computer1/comp_iler/README.md

     - `timeout` Time limit for code in milliseconds.
     - `prepare` Whether to start containers on setup.
         Setting to true will speed up the first eval, but that language might not be used.
+    - `parallel` Whether to build images and container in parallel.
+        Faster, but will take more resources.
     - `concurrent` Number of code evaluations per language than can run at a time.
 0. Run `node .`